Recovery System: Adaptation happens during downshifts.

 This module draws from fields that are often studied separately.
 The Human OS does not replace those fields.
 It gives them a shared operating context.

-The Recovery System connects to stress physiology, sleep, circadian rhythm, memory, and workplace design.
+The Recovery System connects to stress physiology, sleep, circadian rhythm, and workplace design.
 In the Human OS, recovery is not a reward for effort.
-It is the phase where repair, learning, and adaptation become possible.
+It is the active regulatory phase where repair, learning, and adaptation become possible—the downshift without which load accumulates and capacity degrades.

 - Sleep and memory consolidation